 Sadly, finding the best VPN service is not just about that; the amount of information that TorGuard asks and their jurisdiction within the U.S. poses as a concern for those who are seeking the most anonymity from their VPN provider.

 If you feel that nothing you do on the internet can be used against you, we can say that TorGuard does the job.
-They offer great performance and customer support; but if you are privacy-minded, start looking at a different direction.
+They offer great performance and customer support.